 The Allard School of Law has two endowed chairs - the Walter S. Owen Chair and the Douglas McK.Brown Chair.
-Details will be posted under Available Faculty Positions when these positions are open.
+Details will be posted on the Allard Law Careers page when these positions are open.

 For those working on law and policy in Asia, please go to the Centre for Asian Legal Studies Visiting Scholar Program for information about application procedures, administrative fees, and application deadlines.

 This program hosts an exceptional scholar from the Global South for a short-term, fully funded visiting scholar in-residence program.
 For the purposes of this competition, “Global South” includes all low or middle-income countries located in Africa, Asia, Central and Latin America, the Middle East, Oceania and the Caribbean.

 Applications for our 2022-2023 program have now closed.

 The Allard School of Law welcomes invited, self-funded visiting faculty and visiting scholars.
 These visiting appointments are generally six months long.
 On occasion, shorter visits are possible, but without the same level of support (such as office space and library borrowing privileges).